End-to-End Multi-Lingual Optical Character Recognition (OCR) Solution

 Guideline for new language request

-To request a new language support, I need you to send a PR with 2 following files
+To request a new language, we need you to send a PR with the 2 following files:

 - In folder easyocr/character, we need 'yourlanguagecode_char.txt' that contains list of all characters.
-Please see format example from other files in that folder.
+Please see format examples from other files in that folder.

 - In folder easyocr/dict, we need 'yourlanguagecode.txt' that contains list of words in your language.
-On average we have ~30000 words per language with more than 50000 words for popular one.
+On average, we have ~30000 words per language with more than 50000 words for more popular ones.
 More is better in this file.

 If your language has unique elements (such as 1.
-Arabic: characters change form when attach to each other + write from right to left 2.
-Thai: Some characters need to be above the line and some below), please educate me with your best ability and/or give useful links.
+Arabic: characters change form when attached to each other + write from right to left 2.
+Thai: Some characters need to be above the line and some below), please educate us to the best of your ability and/or give useful links.
 It is important to take care of the detail to achieve a system that really works.

-Lastly, please understand that my priority will have to go to popular language or set of languages that share most of characters together (also tell me if your language share a lot of characters with other).
-It takes me at least a week to work for new model.
-You may have to wait a while for new model to be released.
+Lastly, please understand that our priority will have to go to popular languages or sets of languages that share large portions of their characters with each other (also tell us if this is the case for your language).
+It takes us at least a week to develop a new model, so you may have to wait a while for the new model to be released.

 Release history Release notifications | RSS feed